 Now, the second important question is: when should I grab existing design patterns and when it’s worth experimenting with customization?

 Certainly, you don’t want to appear like every other app out there in your niche.
 Yet going all wacky and ditching the tested patterns in favor of “designers” solutions won’t do you your product any good either.

-UX and UI design patterns are supposed to provide a blueprint using which a certain problem can be solved.
+UX and UI design patterns are supposed to provide a blueprint, with the help of which a certain problem can be solved.
 It’s a structure you should modify to meet the specific tiny variations your product is here to offer.

 You should study the applications of design patterns, not just the patterns themselves.

-So, when you should absolutely use a design pattern over a new solution?
+So, when you should absolutely use mobile app design patterns, rather than a new solution?